-The Group upon completion of share sale agreements and asset acquisition agreements that it is party to will have obligations to perform minimum exploration work on mineral leases held.
+The Group has certain obligations to perform minimum exploration work on mineral leases held.
 These obligations may be varied as a result of renegotiations of the terms of the exploration licences or their relinquishment.
 The minimum exploration obligations are less than the normal level of exploration expected to be undertaken by the Group.